hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use dictionary words

-_Guideline._ Only use correctly-spelled dictionary words and abbreviations.
+_Guideline._ Only use correctly-spelled dictionary words and abbreviations that appear in a dictionary.
 Make exceptions for `id` and documented domain-specific language/abbreviations.
 Spelling mistakes can render names ambiguous, and result in confusing inconsistency.
 Abbreviations introduce a different kind of ambiguity that the original programmer does not see because they know which word the abbreviation stands for, even if multiple words have that same abbreviation.